Surfboard Construction: What to Consider Before You Order

 Epoxy

 Epoxy resin is 7x stronger than polyester, and is more flexible as well, meaning a board made with it resists dings and retains its flex longer than a board made with PE.
-It’s also considerably less toxic than PE.
+It’s also less toxic than PE.

 Resin-Core Compatibility

 It’s worth noting that you can’t use polyester with certain core materials.
 Specifically, EPS or XPS — it will melt the foam.
-This video illustrates what happens perfectly when you try to:
+This video illustrates what happens when you try to:

 Epoxy, however, can be used with any core material on the list above.
 Which brings up an important point that needs to be addressed.

 You'll often hear EPS boards referred to as "epoxy boards," making it sound like the foam and the resin are the same thing.

-They're not.
+The reason EPS boards are often associated with epoxy is that epoxy is the only resin compatible with EPS foam.
 But you can also glass PU foam with epoxy resin and the results are great.
 I glass all of my boards this way.

 Reinforcement Cloths